 #2 Using HTTPS

-In terms of standard and security, HTTPS is the real deal.
+In terms of standards and security, HTTPS is the real deal.
 Thus, if e-commerce security must be achieved, HTTPS must be implemented in your e-commerce website design.

 This is because it ensures the security of any online transaction and secures the data of users as well.
 Sticking to the HTTP protocol, which is not only outdated but lacking in terms of ensuring security, can have adverse consequences.